Renal Artery Duplex

 A Renal Artery Duplex Scan is an ultrasound image of the abdominal aorta and renal arteries which service the kidneys.
 This study looks for significant plaque within the renal arteries which can cause uncontrollable hypertension or renal failure.
 We also look at the kidney size and function for the possibility of renal cysts or other kidney abnormalities.

-A Renal Artery Ultrasound gives doctors information about the arteries to the kidneys.
+A Renal Artery Ultrasound gives doctors information about the arteries to the kidneys such as:

 - The blood flow through the arteries